 3).
 Trezor Hardware Wallet

-After we’ve got the Ledger duo out of the way, Trezor is the next name that would pop up on anyone’s radar when talking of the best Bitcoin hardware wallets.
+After we’ve got the Ledger duo out of the way, Trezor crypto wallet is the next name that would pop up on anyone’s radar when talking of the best Bitcoin hardware wallets.

 Trezor is one of the oldest hardware Bitcoin wallets existing in the industry, and as mentioned earlier it does resemble the Leger Nano S on some fronts.